peter-sharp/javascript-introduction/JAVASCRIPT_README.md

 Either true or false

 ###Arrays
-Are similar to stings in that they are a sequence but you can store anything you like.
+Are similar to strings in that they are a sequence but you can store anything you like.
 ```
 [0,'hi',['yes even other arrays,', 1], 345 ]
 ```